riazarbi/dissertation/README.md

 Software Requirements and Packages Used
 ---------------------------------------

-    - Access to a Bloomberg Terminal with Excel installed (does not have ot be the development machine)
+    - Access to a Bloomberg Terminal with Excel installed
     - A research machine running
        - Ubuntu 16.04 LTS
        - Jupyter Server